SolarLune/goaseprite/README.md

     player := Player{}

-    // goaseprite.Open() returns an AsepriteFile, assuming it finds the JSON file.
-You can also use goaseprite.Read( io.Reader ) to read
+    // goaseprite.ReadFile() returns an *goaseprite.File.
+You can also use goaseprite.ReadBytes( io.Reader ) to read
-    // in JSON info from data.
+    // in JSON string data directly.
-    player.Ase = goaseprite.Open("assets/graphics/Player.json")
+    player.Ase = goaseprite.ReadFile("assets/graphics/Player.json")

     // Note that while File.ImagePath exists, it will be the absolute path to the image file as exported from Aseprite, so it's best to load
     // the texture yourself using relative paths so you can distribute it for others' computers.